Amikam: History

 The moshav was established in 1950 by Jewish refugees from Harbin, Manchuria and Shanghai, China, who had fled the Chinese Civil War.
-The land had belonged to the depopulated Palestinian village of Sabbarin.
+The land was part of the village lands of the depopulated Palestinian village of Sabbarin before 1948.

 The founders were later joined by Jews from the Cyprus concentration camps, and followed by Yemenite Jews.
 In 1956, a group of Polish Jewish immigrants settled on the moshav.
 Some of the families engage in fruit farming, raising peaches, plums, nectarines and loquats.

 Children attend the local Tali Alona elementary school.

 Agriculture

 A rare variety of peach was grown on Moshav Amikam and named for the moshav.
 Pits from this variety were found on Masada.
 Now the one remaining tree is in Kfar Kara.